On This Page:

 Not Timing Your Presentation

-If you have thirty minutes (or ten minutes or five) to present, you simply must to time your presentation to use the time available – no more and no less.
-If you go over the time allotted you might not be cut off by the audience, but they will keep in mind that you could not follow directions when they consider starting an investing relationship with you.
-If you do not use the entire time available, you will lose a valuable opportunity to explain your concepts further and the audience may, again, consider you somewhat incompetent.
+If you have thirty minutes (or ten minutes or five) to present, you simply must time your presentation to use the time available – no more and no less.
+If you go over the time allotted you might not be cut off, but they will keep in mind that you could not follow directions when they consider starting an investing relationship with you.
+If you do not use the entire time available, you will lose a valuable opportunity to explain your concepts further and they may, again, consider you somewhat incompetent.

 Giving the Full Financials